Short answer? Most kids don’t. Even picky ones.

 FAQ: Parents Often Ask

-A: Only if advised.
-Most kids don’t need it.
+Only if advised.
+Most children don’t need it.

 Want Personalised Advice?

-In my 1:1 paediatric nutrition clinic, I assess:
+In my 1:1 paediatric nutrition clinic, I look at the whole picture, not just what your child won’t eat.

 -